 The Role of Hyperkeratinization in Acne

-Increases in the Amount of Skin Cells and Skin Proteins May Form Comedones (Clogged Pores)
+Increases in the Amount of Skin Cells and Skin Proteins May Lead to Clogged Pores

 The Essential Information

-In other words, hyperkeratinization is the initial step in the formation of an acne lesion.
+In other words, hyperkeratinization is an initial step in the formation of an acne lesion.

 Caution: Deep science ahead!
 This is interesting biology, but you'll want to make sure you put your thinking cap on for this one. :-)

-First, let's look more closely at keratinocytes and keratin.
+First, we'll look more closely at keratinocytes and keratin.